Our Learning

 Our Key Skills

-At Tamaoho School, the ongoing development of four key skills will enable students to contribute and thrive.
+At Tamaoho School, the ongoing development of four key skills will enable learners to contribute and thrive.

 Ownership (Me Skills)